 A. 15.1.1 Information security policy for supplier relationships

-Information security requirements for mitigating the risks associated with supplier’s access to the organization’s assets should be agreed with the supplier and documented.
+Information security requirements for mitigating the risks associated with the supplier’s access to the organization’s assets should be agreed upon with the supplier and documented.

 The organization should identify and mandate information security controls to specifically address supplier access to the organization’s information in the policy.
 These controls should address processes and procedures to be implemented by the organization, as well as those processes and procedures that the organization should require the supplier to implement, including:

 a) identifying and documenting the types of suppliers, e.g. IT services, logistics utilities, financial services, IT infrastructure components, whom the organization will allow to access its information;